joshhus/blockchain-sw-25/howto/console-upgrade-ocp.md

 Before you can upgrade an existing network to 2.5, or deploy a new instance of the platform to your Kubernetes cluster, you need to create the conversion webhook by completing the steps in this section.
 The webhook is deployed to its own namespace or project, referred to `ibpinfra` throughout these instructions.

 The first two steps are for deployment of the webhook.
-The last four steps are for the custom resource definitions for the CA, peer, orderer, and console components that the {{site.data.keyword.blockchainfull_notm}} requires.
+The last five steps are for the custom resource definitions for the CA, peer, orderer, and console components that the {{site.data.keyword.blockchainfull_notm}} requires.
 You only have to deploy the webhook and custom resources definitions **once per cluster**.
-If you have already deployed this webhook and custom resource definitions to your cluster, you can skip these six steps below.
+If you have already deployed this webhook and custom resource definitions to your cluster, you can skip these seven steps below.
 {: important}

 ### 1. Configure role-based access control (RBAC) for the webhook